 1. Determining the benefits of cost-effectiveness.

-Generally, programs must pass cost-effectiveness tests before being offered to customers to ensure that resulting benefits justify the cost.
+Generally, energy efficiency programs must pass cost-effectiveness tests before being offered to customers to ensure that resulting benefits justify the cost.
 A number of tests exist, such as the Total Resource Cost (TRC), Ratepayer Impact (RIM), and Societal Cost (SCT) tests, that consider costs and benefits from different perspectives.
 Currently, no singular test is consistently implemented across North America and uncertainties exist around accurately capturing all associated benefits.
 For example, the commonly used TRC test doesn’t address all externalities, such as environmental and social benefits.
 Tests may not capture benefits like reduced late payments and arrears management costs from low-income programs.
 Overall, strict adherence to these standard evaluation methods may discourage new, innovative approaches that would capture these benefits.

 2. Meeting savings targets and evolving goals.